center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 ### General Scoping Decisions
 - Opperational vs. Policy and Prodedural Controls - This effort is focused on the technical and operational elements of NIST 800-53 and did not take into account the management elements that are often focused on organization specific policies and procedures.
 This decision was made because management specific controls are policy-based, and the intent of this effort was focusing on technical and operation controls that correlate to ATT&CK mitigations, techniques, and sub-techniques.
-- Mitigation vs. Montioring -
--
+- Mitigation vs. Monitoring - Controls that may only monitor adversary behaviors are out of scope.
+Our focus is on technical controls that mitigate techniwues and sub-techniques

 ### Control Family Scoping Decisions
 NIST 800-53 revision 4 contolr families are listed below with links to the control family on the NIST web site and our rational for a given control family being in or out of scope: